 It has to be said that I am one of the "broken" people who think the sound of Bose speakers is good, although in the opinion of connoisseurs it is far too bass-heavy.
 So it may well be that the F10 just has a "normal" sound that is not close enough to the Bose for me.
 But no matter what the truth is: Overall, this is really grumbling at a high level, since the sound is without a doubt pretty good for the size of the speaker.

-I couldn't make out either too strong bass or too strong highs, but I would just like a little more power in the bass range.
-Here, however, it is very easy to "improve" by selecting, for example, the presettings "Loudness", "More bass" or "Small speakers" on the iPhone under Settings> Music> EQ (see also article "Equalizer on the iPhone")
+I couldn't identify too much bass or too much treble, but I would just like a little more power in the bass range.
+Here, however, it is very easy to "improve" by selecting the presets "Loudness", "More bass" or "Small speakers" on the iPhone under Settings > Music > EQ, for example (see also the article "Equalizer on the iPhone").

 The box is well suited for playing podcasts, news or audio books.
 I had other experiences with loudspeakers that were so bass-heavy that spoken words just came across as an incomprehensible hum.